scizen9/SEDM-Docs/source/Efficiency.rst

 unlikely that the native wavelength bins of our observations are all 1 Angstrom wide, we must carefully account for the native size of the wavelength sampling.
 To do this, we must use the wavelength scale that is most representative of the cube's geometry solution.

-For the SEDM, this is currently derived from the central five arcseconds of the IFU field of view.
+It is also important that we collect as much of the standard star's light from the raw image as possible.
+This means using a large number of spaxels, which makes our calculation more susceptible to background problems.
+Because of this, we derive our fiducial wavelength scale from the central five arcseconds of the IFU field of view.
 This avoids any edge effects and should represent the region where most of the standard stars are observed.

-In addition, all observations of standard stars are corrected for atmospheric extinction using the standard curves for Palomar (Hayes & Latham 1975).
+In addition, all observations of standard stars are corrected for atmospheric extinction using the standard extinction curves for Palomar (Hayes & Latham 1975).

 Wavelength Scale